Kayaba-Attribution/SCAM-NOTIFIER-FORTA-BOT/README.md

 - If the message was sent to an EOA, it will create the alert SCAM-NOTIFIER-EOA
 - If the message was sent to an Contract, it will create the alert SCAM-NOTIFIER-CONTRACT

-4. The bot has logic to add new new notifier addresses:
+4. The bot has logic to identify new new notifier addresses:

 - Checks if the sender address have any reports in common with known notifiers
 - If the amount of shared reports is >= 2 the address is upgraded to notifier
-- If a new notifier is added, it will create the alert NEW-SCAM-NOTIFIER
+- If a new notifier is identified, it will create the alert NEW-SCAM-NOTIFIER
+- Then alerts are filter from the explorer and new possible notifiers are checked and added

 ### New Address addition

 + Only save messages that are sended to an address that has previously flagged by a notifier
   + Check if msg Recipient exist in the db
   + If yes save the sender, tx, and connect
-+ When an regular address have at least 2 Transactions, promote it to Notifier
++ When an regular address have at least 2 Transactions, create a new Notifier alert

 ## Supported Chains

 - Ethereum
+- BSC
+- Polygon

 ## Alerts